 Google Inc. has come under fire for the way it tracks users on Apple's… (iPhone screenshot )

-The researcher, graduate student Jonathan Mayer, said in his report that other privacy researchers have called the back and forth between browser makers and advertisers a "cat and mouse game" or an "arms race."
+Stanford's Mayer said in his report that privacy researchers have referred to the tension between browser makers and advertisers such as Google as a "cat-and-mouse game."

 "This research result regrettably affirms that view as reality — for, quite possibly, millions of users," Mayer wrote.